-Project Place operates four ongoing businesses that employ clients who complete the Work Ready program.
+Project Place operates three ongoing businesses that temporarily employ clients who complete the Work Ready and Industry Internship programs.
 Clients carry over their learning from the classroom and fieldwork from industry training to a real job setting for which they receive a regular paycheck.
-On completion of their three- to six-month placement, they will have gained a work history of excellent attendance and work performance to list on their resumes for their next job searches.
+On completion of their three- to six-month employment, they will have gained a reputable work history and a meaningful work performance to list on their resumes for their next job search.

-*To learn more or to employ the service of one of our social enterprise programs click here.
+*To employ the services of, or partner with, one of our social enterprise programs click here.

 Clean Corners…Bright Hopes

 Clean Corners…Bright Hopes (CCBH) is a facilities maintenance and landscaping enterprise that provides beautification, exterior property and facility maintenance services to buildings and neighborhoods throughout the Boston area through fee-for-service contracts.
 Clients who participate in this program graduate with skills that transfer directly to a variety of industries, including custodial services, facilities maintenance, waste management, and landscaping.

 These companies have engaged the services of Clean Corners: